errormastern/dreame-multifloor-control/CONFIGURATION.md

 ![Cleaning Settings](images/cleaning-settings.png)

 ### 🔄 Global Cleaning Repeats (Fallback)
-**Default:** 2
+**Default:** 2 (range: 1-3)

-Default cleaning passes used when per-map repeats are not configured.
+Default number of cleaning passes used when per-map repeats are not configured.

+**Behavior:**
+- Used only when per-map cleaning repeats are empty/not set
+- Per-map settings always take priority
+- Applied across all maps without specific repeat configuration

 ### 🧩 Use Segment Service
 **Default:** Enabled

 Enables room-based cleaning via `dreame_vacuum.vacuum_clean_segment` service.

+**How it works:**
+- Cleans all segments/rooms on current map
+- Uses configured repeat counts per segment
-Falls back to `vacuum.start` when disabled or segments unavailable.
+- Falls back to `vacuum.start` (full map clean) when:
+  - Segments not available
+  - Robot offline or map not loaded
+  - Service disabled

+**Recommendation:** Keep enabled for precise room control.

 ### 📋 Use Cleaning Sequence
 **Default:** Enabled

-Cleans rooms in order defined in Dreame app (uses `order` attribute from map camera).
+Cleans rooms in order defined in Dreame app.

+**How it works:**
+- Uses `order` attribute from map camera entity
+- Cleans rooms sequentially (e.g., hallway → kitchen → living room)
+- Falls back to no specific order if sequence not defined

 **Requirements:**
 - Firmware ≥1156
-- `switch.*_cleaning_sequence` available
+- `switch.*_cleaning_sequence` entity available

+> **Note:** Works independently - can be used without customised cleaning.

 ### ⚙️ Use Customised Cleaning
 **Default:** Enabled

-Uses per-room settings from Dreame app (suction level, water volume, mop humidity, repeats per room).
+Uses per-room cleaning settings from Dreame app (suction level, water volume, mop humidity, repeats per room).

+**How it works:**
+- Applies room-specific settings configured in Dreame app
-**Important:** Only applied for Sweep+Mop modes.
-Sweep-only modes use sequence but NOT customised settings.
+- **Only for Sweep+Mop modes** - sweep-only uses sequence but NOT custom settings
+- Falls back to global mode + blueprint repeats if settings not configured

 **Requirements:**
 - Firmware ≥1156
-- `switch.*_customized_cleaning` available
+- `switch.*_customized_cleaning` entity available
 - Room settings configured in Dreame app

+> **Important:** When enabled for mop modes, Dreame app repeats override blueprint repeat settings.

 ### Service Integration